- Sponsored Content

-Café à la C’Art provides a memorable experience for its customers with a close attention to detail and Southwest Cuisine menu items.
-Open for breakfast, lunch, and dinner, this café provides specialties like Green Eggs and Ham and Parmesan Crusted Turkey Croissant.
+Café à la C’Art provides a memorable experience for its customers with a close attention to detail and southwest cuisine menu items.
+Open for breakfast, lunch, and dinner, this café provides specialties like the Parmesan Crusted Turkey Croissant.
 You’ll feel like you’re at home in this quaint, country-style café surrounded by a patio covered in mosaic.

 For more information, visit Café à la C’Art.

 Cafe Poca Cosa offers “imaginative” cuisine highlighting different regions in Mexico.
 The menu changes twice throughout the day, providing customers with a unique experience each time they come in.
 Look out for a portable chalkboard menu that is brought to every table highlighting what chef and owner Suzana Davila is featuring for the night.

 Caffe Luce offers coffee and tea, along with simple made dishes such as steel-cut oatmeal and pressed sandwiches.
 The construction of this coffee bar has a busy, urban-feel, using reclaimed barn wood and stainless steel accents, where customers can enjoy high quality coffee.
 Relax during the day or later in the evening where you can enjoy a selection of beer and wine.

 Looking to take a trip to a quaint cafe in the heart of Italy?
 Caffe Milano will transport you in time with the help of chef Fulvia Steffenone.
 After establishing her own school of haute cuisine in Italy, Fulvia brought her art of cooking to Tucson.
 Sample from a range of Italian dishes including, Veal Scaloppine, homemade Tiramisu, and tomato, basil and mozzarella Bruschetta.